Migraine and Headache Treatment

 50 million Americans experience and see a physician about headaches.
 Migraine headaches are a painful reality for approximately 28 million Americans, most of them women.
 Unfortunately, even a variety of medications do not provide adequate relief for many of these patients.

-The Sphenopalatine Ganglion (SPG) is a group of nerve cells located behind the nose.
+The sphenopalatine ganglion (SPG) is a group of nerve cells located behind the nose.
 The SPG carries information about sensation and pain to the brain where headache and migraine attacks may be generated.
 Targeting the SPG with neuromodulation, or alteration of nerve activity through delivery of electrical or pharmaceutical agents, helps disrupt the pain pathway.

 - Short procedure time

 - Ability to return to work or daily activities immediately